Gambling Addiction and Problem Gambling

 Dealing with gambling cravings

-Feeling the urge to gamble is normal, but that doesn’t make it any easier when you are struggling to make better choices.
-Remember, as you build healthier choices and a good support network, resisting cravings will be easier and easier.
-The following strategies can help
+Feeling the urge to gamble is normal, but as you build healthier choices and a strong support network, resisting cravings will become easier.
+When a gambling craving strikes:

-- Do something else.
-Distract yourself with another activity, such as cleaning your house, going to the gym, or watching a movie, or practicing a relaxation exercise for gambling cravings.
+- Distract yourself with another activity, such as going to the gym or watching a movie, or practicing a relaxation exercise for gambling cravings.

 If you aren’t able to resist the gambling craving, don’t be too hard on yourself or use it as an excuse to give up.
 Overcoming a gambling addiction is a tough process.
 You may slip from time to time; the important thing is to learn from your mistakes and continue working towards recovery.